What colors complement SW 7015 Repose Gray? Here’s 4 different color palettes to choose no matter what your style is.

 SW 7015 Repose Gray Color Values

-I’ve pulled together several coordinating color schemes to use with Repose Gray.
 SW 7015 can be used on your walls, cabinets or trim, it’s that versatile.
-I would suggest using a semi gloss or gloss finish on cabinets and trim, with satin or velvet finish on walls.
-I’m not a fan of matte finishes even though they’re almost always cheaper, the cost savings isn’t worth the trade off.
+Color drench and do all three.
+I suggest a semi gloss or gloss finish on cabinets and trim, satin or velvet finish on walls.

 Flat or matte finish is a nightmare to keep clean and shows every single fingerprint and mark.
 Do yourself a favor and pick a finish with some sheen like Satin.
 It’s easier to clean and lets light reflect around the room.
-Win win!
+Win!

 1. Minimalist Palette

 Use SW 7015 for walls, cabinets and trim.
-In fact wash the color over both walls, cabinets and trim for a truly minimalist pared back look.
+In fact color drench or wash the color over both walls, cabinets and trim for a truly minimalist pared back look.
 If you like the look of a white kitchen with marble, pick SW 9541 White Snow for cabinets with SW 9691 Crystalline on walls or a dining space.
-It also would work well in bedrooms as a wall color.
+Nice soft color for bedrooms as well.

-SW 9595 Braintree is a deep gray brown which can be picked up in a dark floor in that shade or used as a kitchen island accent color.
-I also see in on office bookcases or built ins for a bit of drama.
+SW 9595 Braintree is a deep gray brown.
+Think a dark floor in that shade or a kitchen island accent color.
+How about office bookcases or built ins for a bit of drama.

 - SW 9541 White Snow